C++11 Rocks: Visual Studio 2010 Edition

 The C++11 Rocks ebook is available for just

 $47 $15.
-That’s the price of a not so fancy restaurant dinner for two, but consider how much time you will save!
+That’s the price of a not so fancy restaurant main, but consider how much time you will save!
 It’s a great investment in your skills and productivity.

 Remember, I offer a 30-day money back guarantee if you’re not satisfied.